Frequently Asked Questions

 Because lack of food and financial stability are two of the main struggles during difficult times, our top two needs are financial assistance and food distribution.
 Your gift of food items can help plan a much needed meal.
 Your monetary gift provides valuable assistance with paying a bill, providing stability, and most of all, a renewed hope.
 For more information visit Get Involved or contact the Real Life Center directly.

-We have five locations where you can serve: the Real Life Center, two Real Life Stores, our Harvest for Real Life Fruit Orchard, and a Mobile Pantry.
+We have three locations where you can serve: the Real Life Center, our Harvest for Real Life Fruit Orchard and Garden, and the Mobile Pantry.
 For details, visit Get Involved or contact the Real Life Center directly.

 The minimum age for volunteering at the Real Life Center or Real Life Stores is 14 years old when accompanied by an adult; however, children under 14 years old may assist their parent with bread pick-up and delivery.
 The minimum age for volunteering without being accompanied by an adult is 16 years old.
 Children of all ages are welcome to help harvest fruit with their families at the Harvest for Real Life Fruit Orchard.
 See Individuals, Families, & Schools for more ways to get involved.